-Motion and Title: Staff recommends motion to: (A) Accept, on behalf of the Palm Beach County Sheriff's Office, a Florida Division of Emergency Management Federally-Funded SubAward and Grant Agreement for a FY 2021 Operation Stonegarden Grant, in the amount of \$346,500 for the period of April 4, 2022 through March 31, 2023; and (B) Approve a budget amendment of \$346,500 in the Sheriff's Grants Fund.
+Motion and Title: Staff recommends motion to: (A) accept on behalf of the Palm Beach County Sheriff's Office (PBSO), a Federally-Funded SubAward and Grant Agreement from the Florida Division of Emergency Management (FDEM) for a FY 2021 Operation Stonegarden II (OPSG) Grant in the amount of \$130,416 for the period of May 13, 2025 through July 31, 2025; and (B) approve a Budget Amendment of \$130,416 in the Sheriff's Grant Fund.

-Summary: On April 14, 2022, the Palm Beach County Sheriff's Office (PBSO) received a FY2021 Operation Stonegarden grant award to enhance the United States Border Patrol's (U.S.B.P) mission to secure the Nation's coastline through an all-threats layered integrated approach in collaboration with local and state law enforcement agencies, and Border Patrol.
-Specifically, grant funding will pay for overtime to reinforce our presence within local communities along the coast; and intercepting those who have illegally crossed our borders through highway interdiction and crime suppression operations.
+Summary: On May 13, 2025, PBSO received a FY 2021 OPSG sub-grant award in the amount of \$130,416 from FDEM to support the United States Border Patrol's (U.S.B.P) mission to secure the nation's coastline through an all-threats layered integrated approach in collaboration with local law enforcement agencies and the U.S.B.P.
+Specifically, grant funding will support the purchase of a FLIR Camera System to reinforce surveillance along the Palm Beach County coastline.
 There is no match requirement associated with this award.
-The Catalog of Federal Domestic Assistance (CFDA) Number for this program is 97.067 and the contract number is R0402.
-Countywide (LDC)
+The Assistance Listing Number (ALN) for this program is 97.067 and the contract number is R1292.
+Countywide (RS).

-Background and Justification: Operation Stonegarden funds are intended to enhance cooperation and coordination among local, tribal, territorial, State, and Federal law enforcement agencies in a joint mission to secure the United States borders along routes of ingress from international borders to include travel corridors in States bordering Mexico and Canada, as well as States and territories with international water borders.
+Background and Justification: The goal of the OPSG Grant Program is to enhance cooperation and coordination among local, tribal, territorial, State, and Federal law enforcement agencies in a joint mission to secure the United States borders along routes of ingress from international borders to include travel corridors in States bordering Mexico and Canada, as well as States and territories with international water borders.